Teleconsult Singapore

 When to seek in-person care

-• Fever in very young infants, pregnancy, or significant immune compromise
+• Fever in infants under 3 months, pregnancy, or significant immune compromise

 Prepare for the call